gracecmy/Starbucks-DASHboard/README.md

 :coffee:

-Using Dash to create an interactive dashboard to view the nutritional content of Starbucks' drinks, and the worldwide locations of Starbucks.
+Using Dash to create an interactive dashboard to view the nutritional content of your customised Starbucks drink, and your nearest Starbucks location.

 ![ScreenShot](/extras/ss_sb.png)

-(or view at http://gracecmy.pythonanywhere.com/, but it is rather slow)